department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 unknown (FHIR supports the following topics but unclear if this data exists in PHR)

 - care plan / care team resources
-- allergy intolerance resources
-  - AllergyTO is defined for VIA
 - encounter resources
 - device resources
 - goal resources